oreum-industries/oreum_core/README.md

 + Optionally enables a generalist black-box ML workflow in R&D using a leading Gradient Boosted Trees stack incl. `catboost`, `xgboost`, `optuna`, `shap` (do `pip install oreum_core[tree]`)
-+ Also includes seevral utilities for text cleaning, sql scripting, file handling
++ Also includes several utilities for text cleaning, sql scripting, file handling

 This package **is**: